folio-org/mod-calendar/docs/database-schema.md

 Exceptional opening hours will close the library for the rest of the calendar day (allowing an exception to effectively reduce the hours).

+## Versioning

+For database versioning, `liquibase` is used.
+The changelogs are stored in `src/main/resources/db/changes`.
+Each new change should be stored as a separate file (preferably YAML, unless SQL is required) in this directory with the form `####-LABEL.yaml`, where `####` is ten above the previous change.

+This numbering system allows changes to be inserted between others later, for maximum flexibility.
+If possible, a changelog should be split into separate parts, which will then be in the form `####-LABEL-$$-sublabel.yaml` where `$$` is sequential within the specific changelog.
+See `0010-initial` for a good example of this.